Astronomy For Beginners

 Click on the image to enlarge, ‘right click’ to copy the image or ‘click back or close window’ to return here

-Ursa Major is a circumpolar constellation, this means it never disappears below the horizon from the UK and so is always visible somewhere in the night sky throughout the year.
 All the stars in the night sky appear to rotate around a point in the sky that we call the ‘North Celestial Pole’.
-This point is located very close to the star Polaris in the constellation of Ursa Minor (the Little Bear).
+This point is located very close to the star Polaris in the constellation of Ursa Minor (the Little Bear) which is partly visible at the top of the chart.

-The sky rotates around Polaris once a year due to Earth’s orbit around the sky.
-Polaris can always be found by finding Ursa Major.
-Then by following the two stars opposite the handle of the ‘saucepan shape’, up out of the pan and looking about five times the distance between the two pointer stars that are called Dubhe and Merak in Ursa Major.
+Polaris can always be found by first finding Ursa Major and following the two ‘pointer’ stars opposite the handle of the ‘saucepan shape’, up out of the pan.
+This line points to Polaris about five times the distance between the two pointer stars in Ursa Major.

-Our planet Earth rotates around the North Celestial Pole once a day (24 hours).
-As Earth rotates the sky appears to rotate above us.
+Our planet Earth rotates around the North Celestial Pole (Polaris) once every day (24 hours).
+As Earth rotates, the sky appears to rotate above us.
 As the sky appears to rotate, Ursa Major and the other constellations will appear to move around the North Celestial Pole in an east to west direction.
-It will appear to move anticlockwise around Polaris as shown on the chart above (handle behind).
+The whole sky will appear to move anticlockwise around Polaris.
 The movement is slow and not perceivable in real time.
+The whole sky also appears to move east to west by approximately 1º per day due to Earth’s orbit around the Sun every 365.25 days.

 The constellation of Lyra (the Harp) is located to the west (right) of Cygnus but is much smaller.
 The most obvious feature of Lyra is the very bright star Vega that is located the top right corner of the Summer Triangle.
 Vega is the fifth brightest star in our sky with a magnitude of +0.4.
 It is located at a distance of 25.3 light years from us and is thought to be 3.2 times the diameter of our Sun and 58 times brighter.
 The main asterism (shape) of Lyra is composed of a line of three stars with Vega in the centre and a group of four fainter stars that form a parallelogram shape that is known as the ‘Lozenge’.

-Planets observable: Jupiter, Saturn, (Mars and Neptune early morning).
+Planets observable: Jupiter, Saturn, Neptune, Mars, Uranus (in the evening) and Venus (in the early morning).

 Follow this link to see the full ‘Monthly What’s Up’ guide to the night sky: